Particle filter efficiency under limited communication

-for some coefficients $\{\beta_{t,k}(\phi)\}_{k=1}^t$ that depend on the test function $\phi$ and the state-space model \eqref{eq:HMM}, but not on the connectivity constant $C$.
-It follows from Theorem \ref{thm.CLT} that the asymptotic variance can also be expanded in a power series of the type
+We leverage the central limit theorem to analyze the influence of the number of connections $d$ on the performance of the $\alpha$-sequential Monte Carlo algorithm.
+Iterating \cref{eq.flow.mu} immediately shows that $\mu_t(\phi) = Z^2_t \pi_t(\phi) + \sum_{k=1}^t \beta_{t,k}(\phi)/d^k$ for some coefficients $\{\beta_{t,k}(\phi)\}_{k=1}^t$ that depend on the test function $\phi$ and the state-space model \eqref{eq.hmm}, but not on the connectivity $d$.
+It then follows from Theorem \ref{thm.central limit theorem} that the asymptotic variance can be expanded as

-for some coefficients $\{\widetilde{\beta}_{t,k}(\phi)\}_{k=1}^t$ that depend on the test function $\phi$ and the state-space model \eqref{eq:HMM}, but not on the connectivity constant $C$.
-Not surprisingly, since the limit $C \to \infty$ corresponds to the bootstrap particle filter, the first term on the right-hand side of the above equation equals exactly the asymptotic variance obtained from a standard bootstrap particle filter.
+for some coefficients $\{\widetilde{\beta}_{t,k}(\phi)\}_{k=1}^t$ that depend on the test function $\phi$ and the state-space model \eqref{eq.hmm}, but not on the connectivity $d$; here $\Var_{\pi_s}$ denotes the variance under $\pi_s$.
+Not surprisingly, since the limit $d \to \infty$ corresponds to the bootstrap particle filter, the first term on the right-hand side of the previous equation equals exactly the asymptotic variance obtained from a standard bootstrap particle filter \citep{chopin2004central}.
 In other words,